How to Take a Break from Alcohol (Without Overthinking It)

 Around Day 4–7:

-• The intensity drops
+The intensity drops a hair.

-• The urge becomes quieter
+The urge becomes quieter.

-• You start noticing the difference
+You may start noticing differences already.

 After that:

-• More stability at night
+More stability at night

 And the biggest shift:

-You’re not reacting anymore.
+You’re not reacting on auto pilot anymore.
 You’re choosing

 You Don’t Need to Figure Out Forever